venkateshellaboina/rookieTypeScript/README.md

 disp(1,"xyz");
 ```
 ## Tuples
+Kind of an array but can contain values of different types
  ```
 var myTuple = [10,'hello','world'];
 console.log(myTuple[1]);
 ```
 ## Union Type
+Declaring a variable with multiple data types
 ```
 var num2:number|string;
 num2 = 1;